uchitel/eventex/README.md

 //  .....
     @Override
     public boolean onMessage(@NonNull UIEvent uiEvent) {
-        // return if this is not library message if (!uiEvent.getNamespace().equals("libname.company.com")) return false;
+        // return false if this is not library message if (!uiEvent.getNamespace().equals("libname.company.com")) return false;

         switch (uiEvent.what){